-participation; Political Parties; Electoral Systems; Voting behaviour sm. liberalism and socialism.

-arliament, Prime Minister and the Executive, Relationships d the EU; Non-Core Political Idea of multiculturalism.

-th the UK but will mainly focus on American politics including presidency, US Supreme Court and civil rights, democracy and
+A Level Assessment Exam 1: Exam 1 will include the topics of: Democracy and participation; Political Parties; Electoral Systems; Voting behaviour and the media; Core Political Ideas of conservativism, liberalism and socialism.
+Exam 2: Exam 2 will include the topics of: The Constitution, Parliament, Prime Minister and the Executive, Relationships between institutions e.g. the UK Supreme Court and the EU; Non-Core Political Idea of multiculturalism.
+Exam 3: Exam 3 will also include a comparative element with the UK but will mainly focus on American politics including the US Constitution and federalism, US Congress, US presidency, US Supreme Court and civil rights, democracy and participation.